 - Composition: 2 copper wires covered with insulation.

 - UTP Standards: determine the number of twists per foot (33 cm) of cable depending on the intended use.

 UTP: collected in the EIA/TIA (Electronic Industries Association / Telecommunication Industries Association) Commercial Building Wiring Standard 568.
-The EIA/TIA 568 standard used UTP to create standards applicable to all sorts of spaces and cabling situations, thereby guaranteeing the public homogeneous products.
+The EIA/TIA 568 standard used UTP to create standards applicable to all spaces and cabling situations, guaranteeing the public homogeneous products.
 These standards include five categories of UTP cables:

 Category 1: Traditional telephone cable (voice but no data transmission)

 Category 2: Data transmission up to a maximum of 4 Mbit/s (RNIS).
 This type of cable contains 4 twisted pairs

 Category 3: 10 Mbit/s maximum.
 This type of cable contains 4 twisted pairs and 3 twists per foot

 Category 4: 16 Mbit/s maximum.
 This type of cable contains 4 copper twisted pairs

 Category 5: 100 Mbit/s maximum.
 This type of cable contains 4 copper twisted pairs

 Category 5e: 1000 Mbit/s maximum.
 This type of cable contains 4 copper twisted pairs